American Classic Pedigrees

 • Sun Banner (1985, by Sundae) won the 1990 Premio America Latina (ARG-G3) and Premio Antonio Cane (ARG-G3) and was Group 1-placed.
 He was of no importance as a sire.

 • Potrichal (1988, by Potrillazo) won the 1991 Copa de Plata (ARG-G1) and Premio Ramón Biaus (ARG-G2).
-She Is the dam of multiple Grade 2 winner T. H. Approval (by With Approval), who has had some success in Brazil as a sire.
+She Is the dam of multiple Grade 2 winner T. H. Approval (by With Approval), who has had some success in Brazil as a sire and has been a champion sire in Uruguay.

 • Potrinner (1993, by Potrillazo) won the 1996 Gran Premio Mil Guineas (ARG-G1) and Premio Francisco J. Beazley (ARG-G2) and was runner-up in the 1996 Gran Premio Selección (Argentine Oaks, ARG-G1).
 She is the dam of 2005 Sands Point Stakes (USA-G3) winner Melhor Ainda (by Pulpit), Japanese listed stakes winner Danon Go Go (by Aldebaran), and the stakes-winning hurdler Seer (by Pulpit).
-Melhor Ainda, in turn, is the second dam of 2021 Treasury Brisbane J J Atkins Plate (AUS-G1) winner Converge.
+Melhor Ainda, in turn, is the second dam of multiple Australian Group 1 winner Converge.

-• Potrizaris (1995, by Potrillazo) was named the 1998/1999 Argentine champion 3-year-old filly and Mare of the Year after winning the 1998 Gran Premio Selección and Gran Premio Nacional (Argentine Derby, ARG-G1).
-She is the dam of Group 1-placed Japanese Group 3 winner Dia de la Novia (by Sunday Silence), through her, and is the second dam of Japanese Group 2 winners Dia de la Madre and Dreadnoughtus.
+• Potrizaris (1995, by Potrillazo) was named the 1998 Argentine champion 3-year-old filly and Mare of the Year after winning the 1998 Gran Premio Selección and Gran Premio Nacional (Argentine Derby, ARG-G1).
+She is the dam of Group 1-placed Japanese Group 3 winner Dia de la Novia (by Sunday Silence) and, through her, is the second dam of Japanese Group 2 winners Dia de la Madre and Dreadnoughtus.

 • Potro Rex (2000, by Potrillon) won the 2005 Gran Premio General San Martín (ARG-G1).
 Originally at stud in Argentina, he was exported to Uruguay in 2009.